Otto Wächter: Governor of Kraków

-Governor of Galicia, General Government
+Governor of Galicia

-Following Operation Barbarossa, the German invasion of the Soviet Union on 22 June 1941, the Soviet-occupied eastern part of the former Austrian province of Galicia was attached to the General Government as the District of Galicia.
-Its capital city, variously known as L'viv (Ukrainian), Lwów (Polish) and Lemberg (German), had been - after Vienna, Budapest and Prague - the largest in the Austro-Hungarian Empire, where Poles, Ukrainians and Jews had lived together for centuries.
-The first German governor was Karl Lasch, an intimate friend of Frank, who was later arrested and shot for extensive black market activities on orders of Reichsführer-SS Heinrich Himmler.
+Following the German invasion of the Soviet Union on 22 June 1941, the Soviet-occupied eastern part of the former Austrian province of Galicia was attached to the General Government as the District of Galicia.
+Its capital city, variously known as L'viv (Ukrainian), Lwów (Polish) and Lemberg (German), had been the fourth-largest in the Austro-Hungarian Empire, where Poles, Ukrainians and Jews had lived together for centuries.
+The first German governor was Karl Lasch, an intimate friend of Frank, who was later arrested and shot for extensive black market activities on the orders of Reichsführer-SS Heinrich Himmler.
 Wächter was chosen by Adolf Hitler "as the best man on the spot", and installed as Governor on 22 January 1943.

 His first official visit was to the influential and respected Greek Catholic Metropolit Andrij Aleksander Szeptycki (Sheptytsky).
-With his assistance, Wächter endeavored to promote a greater degree of co-operation among the occupying Germans and the ethnic elements in the district of Galicia.
-Consequently, he immediately found himself in conflict with SS-Obergruppenführer Friedrich-Wilhelm Krüger, Himmler's representative in the General Government and executor of his planned large scale resettlement programs.
-At the government meeting in Kraków on 17 February, Wächter publicly opposed plans to "germanize" the city of Lemberg, which would have resulted in the expulsion of its entire population stating: "A German colonization of the East during the war would bring about the collapse of production."
+With his assistance, Wächter endeavored to promote a greater degree of co-operation among the occupying Germans and the ethnic elements in the District of Galicia.
+Consequently, he immediately found himself in conflict with SS-Obergruppenführer Friedrich-Wilhelm Krüger, Himmler's representative in the General Government and executor of his planned large-scale resettlement programs.
+At the government meeting in Kraków on 17 February, Wächter publicly opposed plans to "germanize" the city of Lemberg, which would have resulted in the expulsion of its entire population, stating: "A German colonization of the East during the war would bring about the collapse of production."

 Wächter's continued opposition to Krüger's policies led to a number of open confrontations.
 To avoid further altercations, Himmler offered Wächter the chance to relocate to Vienna, which he declined.
-As Governor of Galicia, he remained a firm believer in the principle "Germany first".
+As Governor of Galicia, he remained a firm believer in the principle of "Germany first".
 He was frequently obliged to use his influence and connections by first circumventing General Governor Hans Frank and by exploiting the strained relations between Frank and Himmler to pursue his own policies.
 Wächter selected men with liberal views for the key posts in his administration, notably his department heads Otto Bauer and Ludwig Losacker, whom he consulted before deciding all important issues.

-In late 1942, Wächter visited the Reichskommissariat Ukraine (eastern Ukraine) to witness first hand the effect of the implementation of the Nazi Untermensch (subhuman) philosophy by Gauleiter Erich Koch and his policies of repression and subjugation.
-On his return in December 1942, he sent a secret ten page letter to Martin Bormann in the Führer Headquarters in Berlin, criticizing the serious mistakes made in the handling of the Ukrainians.
+In late 1942, Wächter visited the Reichskommissariat Ukraine (eastern Ukraine) to witness firsthand the effect of the implementation of the Nazi Untermensch (subhuman) philosophy by Gauleiter Erich Koch and his policies of repression and subjugation.
+On his return in December 1942, he sent a secret ten-page letter to Martin Bormann in the Führer Headquarters in Berlin, criticizing the serious mistakes made in the handling of the Ukrainians.

-Whilst Governor of Galicia, he established a Waffen-SS Division recruited from the Ukrainian population of Galicia, under German supervision, to fight against the Bolsheviks.
+Whilst Governor of Galicia, he established a Waffen-SS Division recruited from the Ukrainian population of Galicia, under German supervision, to fight against the Red Army.
 The formation of the unit was approved by Himmler after the disastrous German defeat at Stalingrad.
 Wächter submitted the proposal to Himmler on 1 March 1943, and, on 28 April, the SS Division Galicia was publicly inaugurated.